ABC of Product Design

 S for stylish, simple

-The first feature mentioned for the letter S deals with the visual characteristics of the product, meaning its correspondence to a certain style.
+The first feature mentioned for the letter S concerns the product’s visual characteristics, specifically its correspondence to a particular style.
 Among all the numerous definitions of style, we suppose the following one is the most exact for our topic: style is a comfortable and elegant mode of existence (American Heritage® Dictionary of the English Language, Fifth Edition.
 Copyright © 2011).
 By giving your product the style, you make it catchy and support the feeling of harmony mentioned in the previous part of our design alphabet.

 The characteristic of being simple, as well as intuitiveness and ease of use, is one more synonym showing that the aim of the most modern product is to help people deal with various issues of everyday life.
 So, looking for new ways and decisions, it’s important to remember that they should provide simple solutions for the user’s problem, which means hard and sophisticated work for the designer, as it’s well-known that making things simple is the hardest work.